lyonscode/lyonscode.github.io/_posts/2024-03-30-tryhackme-tardigrade-write-up.md

 ![](/assets/img/uploads/nobody.png)

-The nobody is looking a lot like somebody!
+Nobody is looking a lot like somebody!

-We might normally expect the nobody account to have an /etc/passwd entry like this
+The nobody account usually doesn't have much in the way of permissions as it is used as a placeholder for processes that don't require special rights, and isn't supposed to be logged into.
+We might expect the account to have an /etc/passwd entry like this:

 ```
 nobody:x:65534:65534:Nobody:/nonexistent:/usr/sbin/nologin
 ```

+Compare this to the entry found on giorgio's computer.
+Giorgio's nobody has a bash shell assigned to it and is a member of the root group, giving it some elevated permissions (albeit not as much as root itself).